 - Medical conditions, such as insomnia, post-traumatic stress disorder (PTSD), panic disorder, or chronic pain, can make depression more likely.

 Similarly, anxiety can be caused by several potential factors, including:

 - A traumatic incident or event in your life.

-- Brain structure, which can be affected by family history and genetics but again, most cases as mood disorders such as depression have been the result of environment or lifestyle choices.
+- Brain structure can be affected by family history and genetics but again, in most cases, mood disorders such as depression have been the result of environmental or lifestyle choices.

 - Medications prescribed for certain health conditions can also induce anxiety in certain individuals

 Furthermore, many people on antidepressants experience a sharp increase in anxiety.
 Antidepressants by their very nature are stimulants, as they work to help counteract the low energy levels common with depression symptoms.